 IMPORTANT NOTE: The applicant eligibility information in this section applies to both phases of the 2019 APPIC Match.
 Please see the following section for eligibility information for the 2019 APPIC Post-Match Vacancy Service.

 : An applicant is eligible to participate in the APPIC Match if he/she meets ALL of the following requirements:

 - Is matriculating through a doctoral program that is eligible to participate in the APPIC Match.
 Applicants who have already graduated from their doctoral programs are not eligible.
 An eligible doctoral program meets one of the following criteria:

 In addition to meeting one of the criteria listed above, an eligible doctoral program must be an APPIC Doctoral Program Associate (DPA) which requires approval by APPIC and the payment of an annual fee.

-- The doctoral program is accredited by an eligible accrediting organization (as defined here and which currently includes only the American Psychological Association (APA) and the Canadian Psychological Association (CPA)).
+- The doctoral program is accredited by an eligible accrediting organization (as defined here).
 Regional or state accreditation or designation by any other entity is insufficient to meet this criterion.